Skip to main content

 What are ancillary studies?

-NIH defines an ancillary study as an independent research project that uses data or samples from a parent study to extend knowledge in scientific areas beyond the original scope of the parent study.
-An ancillary study may require additional data or sample collection, and it cannot interfere with the primary objectives of the parent study.
+NIH defines an ancillary study as an independent research project that uses data or samples from parent study to extend knowledge in scientific areas beyond its original scope.
+An ancillary study must not interfere or overlap with the primary objectives of the parent study.

-RECOVER ancillary studies allow more researchers within and beyond RECOVER to find answers to important questions about Long COVID.
-These studies will use RECOVER data or samples to answer research questions that are not included in the main RECOVER study designs (protocols).
+Ancillary studies will allow researchers both within and beyond the RECOVER Consortium to find answers to important questions about Long COVID.
+These studies may use RECOVER biospecimens (e.g., blood, saliva, and urine) or biospecimens and data to answer research questions beyond the main RECOVER study objectives (protocols).

 Did you know?